 Group B strep can infect the blood.
 It can also cause inflammation of the baby’s lungs, brain, or spinal cord.
 Long-term effects can include blindness, deafness, mental retardation, or cerebral palsy.
 And in rare cases, infection causes death.
 Infection is most often found soon after the baby is born.

 Group B strep often lives in the vagina or rectum.
 If the amniotic sac breaks early, bacteria from the vagina can travel to the uterus, reaching the baby.
 Or, as the baby passes through the birth canal, it can come in contact with the bacteria.
-In rare cases, group B strep can also be passed to the baby after delivery.
+In rare cases, group B strep can be passed to the baby after delivery.
 This is called late-onset group B strep.
 The source of this type of infection is not well understood.
 But some experts believe that it happens if the baby is exposed to group B strep in the home, from the parents or siblings, or in the community.

 Certain risk factors increase the chance that a baby will be infected.
 They include:

-Labor earlier than 37 weeks gestation
+Labor before 37 weeks of pregnancy

 Fever during labor